-The conversion is best done by first converting to binary.
+One way to convert is by first converting to binary.
 We consider conversion of 23.375 from decimal to hexadecimal.
 We have noted that the value is 10111.011 in binary.

 To convert this binary number to hexadecimal we must group the binary bits in groups of four, adding leading and trailing zeroes as necessary.
 We introduce spaces in the numbers in order to show what is being done.